fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Resources/v2.0.3/Stop-AzureRmResourceGroupDeployment.md

 ```

 ## DESCRIPTION
-The **Stop-AzureRmResourceGroupDeployment** cmdlet cancels an azure_2 resource group deployment that has started but not completed.
+The **Stop-AzureRmResourceGroupDeployment** cmdlet cancels an Azure resource group deployment that has started but not completed.
 To stop a deployment, the deployment must have an incomplete provisioning state, such as Provisioning, and not a completed state, such as Provisioned or Failed.

-An azure_2 resource is a user-managed entity, such as a website, database, or database server.
+An Azure resource is a user-managed entity, such as a website, database, or database server.
 A resource group is a collection of resources that are deployed as a unit.
 To deploy a resource group, use the New-AzureRmResourceGroupDeployment cmdlet.